Mauricio Rocha, Managing Director,

-Can you elaborate on SGS’s mobile laboratories solution?
+Can you elaborate on SGS’s approach and commitment to sustainability?